Grab your free printable Thanksgiving meal plan page here and you will enjoy a simpler, less stressful holiday feast.

 Think about what you make for the holiday, which items can you pick up pre-made from the store?
 Stop clutching your pearls, we want this feast to be fun.

-Go read my favorite list of grocery store shortcuts for Thanksgiving here.
 We love Trader Joe's but many of those items can be found at your local grocery store, too.
-If you're not used to buy store-bought for the holiday, it's a great place to start.
+If you're not used to buying store-bought items for the holiday, it's a great list of inspiration to start with.

 For those recipes you really want to make yourself, mentally take note of all the ways you can prep them early or make them completely ahead.

 Need some inspiration?
 Check out this great list of 5 Thanksgiving recipes you can make right NOW or this incredible list of make-ahead Thanksgiving side dishes.

 STEP 4: It's OK to Accept Help